MAYHEM-Lab/kmeans-service/site/README.md

 rm -f ~/.bash_history
 ```
 2. Go to the [Instances page](https://console.aristotle.ucsb.edu/instances) and find the instance.
-3. In the "Actions" columns, click on the ellipses ("...") and select "Create image".
+3. In the "Actions" column, click on the ellipses ("...") and select "Create image".
 4. Type an appropriate name, select a bucket (or create a new one), and click "Create Image".
-5. Once the image is created successfully, note down the image ID.
+5. Once the image is created successfully, note down the image ID (AMI).

-### 2. Create a Launch Config
+### 2. Create a Launch Configuration
 1. Go to the [Launch Configurations page](https://console.aristotle.ucsb.edu/launchconfigs) and click on "Create New
 Launch Configuration".
 2. Search for the image create earlier by name or by the AMI and click "Select".